Integrating AI software configurations in your homelab

 3. Report diffs to a log file and to a local notification channel.

 Automate backups of model weights and database snapshots.
-Store backups on a separate physical device or an offsite location.
+Keep them on a separate physical device or an offsite location.

 Testing and Troubleshooting

-Test configuration changes before applying to production-like services.
-Use a local staging network VLAN for tests.
+Test configuration changes before applying them to production-like services.
+A local staging VLAN is a safer place to break things.

 Verification checklist after deploying an AI service: